misha-dig/TWINKLING_CHRISTMAS_LIGHT/README.md

 4. Open file explorer with ```\TWINKLING_CHRISTMAS_LIGHT\TWINKLING_CHRISTMAS_LIGHT\Debug``` with folder name using name of repository and find .hex and .elf binary file.

-PS: I'll provided instruction how build source code of this project.
+PS: I'll provide instruction how build source code of this project.

 # Programm our firmware to microcontroller atmega328p